We equip and empower tomorrow’s leaders to discover their passion and design their future.

 We are a learning community committed to these beliefs, which we assert will assist each of us in continuing lifelong learning.

-Portage Lakes Career Center had zero (0) incidents involving bullying for the first half of the 2014-15 school year.
+Portage Lakes Career Center had five (5) incidents involving bullying for the 2021-22 school year.
 This posting is required by ORC (Ohio Revised Code).